Unknown Mountain Range

-"Und how exactly did I end up here?
-This is one of my many, many questions regarding yesterday’s events.
-Hopefully, my experience with these villagers will illuminate the answers to said questions.
-My power over them is so strong they have provided shelter for me over the night; They have even thrown some type of banquet in my honor.
-It’s quite fascinating.
-I’m no anthropologist, but their lack of experience with any outsiders and apparent disdain for clothing is quite the topic of interest.
+“Und how exactly did I end up here?
+This is one of my many, many questions regarding what transpired yesterday.
+Hopefully my experience with these villagers will illuminate the answers to said questions.
+My power over them is so strong they have provided shelter for me over the night; They have even thrown some kind of banquet in my honor.
+Their culture is fascinating.
+I’m no anthropologist, but their lack of experience with any outsiders is quite the topic of interest.
 I’m sure Doctor Schuster would love to meet them.
-Oh, how I do hope he is alright.
-There is no telling what sort of commotion this ordeal has caused at Der Riese.
-I can only hope he will be able to- NO!
-Shhhh!
-Sh!”
+I do hope he is alright.
+There is no telling what sort of commotion this ordeal has caused at Der Riese .
+I can only hope he will be able to- “

-Edward’s hands clenched around the dirtied recording device he had recovered at the site of his arrival in the jungle, shutting it off completely.
-The voices had continued to call out to Richtofen throughout the feast provided to him the night before and into his dreams.
+Edward’s hands clenched around the dirtied recording device he had recovered from the site of his arrival, shutting it off completely.
+The otherworldly voices had continued to call out to Richtofen throughout the feast provided to him the night before and into his dreams.
 That night, Edward dreamed of a city engulfed in flames, near a river.
-There was someone, a woman, crying out for help before disappearing in a flash.
-The voice took many accents and in some instances many languages, and it always seemed to ask for help.
-It would interrupt Edward in the worst of times, like a mosquito buzzing near his ears.
-Though, there was no shortage of actual mosquitos in this tucked-away jungle.
+There was a woman crying out for help before disappearing in a flash.
+The voices had many accents, and in some instances, they spoke in different languages, but they always seemed to be asking for help.
+They would interrupt Edward in the worst of times, like a mosquito buzzing near his ears.
+There was, however, no shortage of actual mosquitoes in this tucked-away jungle.

-Edward swatted at the little pest preparing to land on his face, then pushed open the hand-crafted wooden door to his hut to reveal what seemed like the whole village anticipating his awakening.
-They all kneeled upon noticing him, headed by their leader from the night before.
+Edward swatted at a little pest preparing to land on his face, then pushed open the hand-crafted wooden door to his hut to reveal what seemed like the whole village anticipating his awakening.
+They all began to kneel upon noticing him, led by their leader from the night before.
 Wary of the attention, Edward nervously approached the head of the village, offering him his hand.

 The elder did not seem to understand the gesture, looking visibly confused and frightened.

-Edward spoke up, "Take me to the pyramid.”
-He made a hand motion indicating the shape of the temple he had seen when he arrived, then pointed in the direction he had seen it the day before.
+Edward spoke up, “Take me to the temple. ” He made a hand motion indicating the shape of the temple he had seen when he arrived, then pointed in the direction he had seen it the day before.

 The leader seemed to understand this command, standing on his two feet and motioning the others in the village to step aside.
 It seemed the entire village was subservient to him and only him.
 Despite the fear Edward had instilled, it was he whom they respected and followed.
-So long as Edward stayed in his good graces, the village would follow suit.
+So long as Edward stayed in his good graces, his people would follow suit.

 The elder stopped for a moment as he led Edward on, approaching a woman with a baby in her arms.
-He rubbed his right hand on the child’s forehead, before placing his arms onto the woman’s shoulders and muttering something as he placed his head onto hers.
-By Richtofen’s hypothesis, this was the elder’s son and possible heir.
+He rubbed his right hand on the child’s forehead, before placing his hands onto the woman’s shoulders and muttering something as he placed his head against hers.
+By Richtofen’s hypothesis, this infant was the elder’s son.

-As he passed through the village square, Richtofen took note of much of the peoples’ primitive, yet, impressive technology.
-The people had created an irrigation system and structurally sound platforms for their huts to stand high on above the nearby river.
+As he passed through the village square, Richtofen took note of much of the peoples’ primitive, yet impressive technology.
+They had created an irrigation system and structurally sound platforms for their huts to stand high on above the nearby river.
 Most impressive of all seemed to be a boat on the river with a bamboo crank to churn the water and propel the vessel.

 Yet, all of these achievements paled in comparison to the wondrous stone structures built on the site just outside the village.
-They scaled high into the sky, blotting out the sun in many places.
-With the sheer amount of man-power required to build this architecture using no machinery, Edward hypothesized these people may have been here for centuries, given his limited knowledge of the region, which he also believed to be somewhere in East Asia, due to the fauna and some of the markings within the temple walls.
+They scaled high into the sky, blotting out the sun from the right angle.
+With the sheer amount of man-power required to build this architecture using no machinery, Edward hypothesized these people may have been here for centuries.
+Given his limited knowledge of the region, Edward could only deduce it was somewhere in East Asia, due to the fauna and some of the markings within the walls of several huts.

 Though he initially believed the people to have been uncontacted, Edward’s belief was shaken as he entered one of the temples.
 Near the entrance were two ceremonial gongs, gold in color, and most definitely made of a type of metal, be it actual gold, brass, or something undiscovered in the West.
 Throughout the village he had passed, there had been no signs of metal work or blacksmithing; All of their architecture was crafted from stone, and yet before Richtofen’s eyes were massive, circular gongs suspended in the air, marked with precise script.
 Edward was shocked to find that he recognized the symbols intimately.
 The script was in the Illuminati’s alphabet, used to encode secret messages between members.
 How could the Order have discovered this place without Richtofen’s knowledge?
 What other secrets must they be hiding?

 Past the gongs was a vast inner space occupying the structure, its walls lined with engravings etched into stone, as well as animal skulls native to this jungle.

-Returning the bow, the leader looked into Edward’s eyes to assure he was watching his actions, before he illuminated the nearby wall by lighting another torch held tightly in the stone.
+Returning the bow, the leader looked into Edward’s eyes to ensure he was watching his actions, before he illuminated the nearby wall by lighting another torch held tightly in the stone.
 Above the torch was a fair-sized illustration.
 It appeared crude, but Edward could understand the message it conveyed.
-It depicted a gathering of humans surrounding one in the center who appeared larger than the rest; This center leader wore a headdress very similar to the one worn by the man before Richtofen.
+It depicted a gathering of humans surrounding one in the center who appeared larger than the rest; This center leader had a tattoo on his chest very similar to the one seen on the man before Richtofen.

 He lit another torch, guiding Richtofen along the wall as it told the story of their people.
-The next etching showed three humans in various of situations.
-One hunted a jungle cat, another appeared to be constructing a hut, and another held a spear.
+The next etching showed three humans in various situations: One hunted a jungle cat, another appeared to be constructing a hut, and another held a baby.

-Continuing along the wall, Edward viewed an etched piece depicting a group of villagers and their leader kneeling before a large object that appeared to be emitting something outward.
-The next etching was very similar, however now, there were more figures, their outlines marked with some kind of red coloring.
-These figures were attacking the villagers without weapons, simply pouncing on them.
+Continuing along the wall, Edward viewed an etched piece depicting a group of villagers and their leader kneeling before a large, round object that appeared to be emitting something outward.
+The next etching was very similar, however now there were more figures, their outlines marked in red.
+These figures were attacking the villagers without weapons, simply walking towards them, their arms raised.

 All through this demonstration, the leader of the village was narrating in his own tongue to Richtofen.
 As he approached this etching, the leader’s voice seemed to elevate in urgency.
 The small humans in the etching stood dwarfed behind the massive, angular figure as it rained down lightning onto the red monsters that had been attacking the village.

-Further down, Edward witnessed the arrival of more of the tall figures as they appeared to conjure up tools and assist in construction of temples for the villagers.
-This collaboration culminated in a pyramidal structure betwixt three of the floating forerunners, its tip emanating some type of radiation.
+Further down, Edward witnessed the arrival of more of the tall figures as they appeared to conjure up tools and assist in the construction of temples for the villagers.
 The final etchings chronicled the gift of one of the creatures’ heads to the people, and their eventual leaving of the village.
-In one last panel, the villagers were depicted worshipping an altar holding the elongated head of their gods as the sun appeared solid black above them.
+In one last panel, the villagers were depicted worshiping an altar holding the elongated head of their gods as the sun appeared solid black above them.